thereyeslab/Smol-FIESTA/docs/documentation.md

 - Relaxed: Allows more flexible criteria to classify an event as rebinding (e.g., "constricted diffusion" as bound).
 - Strict: Requires stricter classification (e.g., only "strictly bound" state is considered bound).

+--pablo--

-Then there are three other key functions that process the behavior of the spot throughout the track.
+Then, three other key functions process the behavior of the spot throughout the track.
 Mainely how long an event lasts and what is the next behavior and if it is an stable behavior:
 `bound_record`: Records all bound state durations.
 (Bound state: Continuous stretches where the behavior matches a "bound" criterion ) What It Does: